Configuring GrowthBook to work with BigQuery

 Create a service account name and account ID.
 On the next page you need to add 3 specific roles:

-On the Grant page, add three (read only) permissions roles:
+On the Grant page, add two (read only) permissions roles:

 - BigQuery Data Viewer